Are you a regular sugar eater?

 - I have kept in the front of my mind why I'm not eating sugar.
 (See my goals and sugar's ill health effects.)

 - Make a conscious choice every time I put something in my mouth; resist blindly reaching for chocolate without even knowing what I've done.

-- Rest and relaxtion – I’ve read books, taken naps, enjoyed my children
+- Rest and relaxation — I've read books, taken naps, enjoyed my children

-- Drink plenty of water, Kombucha, and unsweetened tea (or with a little stevia, though I don’t like it too much)
+- Drink plenty of water, Kombucha, and unsweetened tea (or sweetened slightly with stevia)

 - Make nourishing snack foods to satisfy our hunger and delight our taste buds in new ways – the kids are enjoying the new snacks very much!

-This is one of a series of posts during the month of May, during which time the Harmon family has vowed not to consume any sweeteners, natural or refined.
+This is one of a series of posts during the month of May 2009, during which time the Harmon family has vowed not to consume any sweeteners, natural or refined.
 We call the challenge “Beyond Sugar” and would love to have you join us, in whatever way you feel led!
-(Get the button here for your own blog or website.)
-I shared this post in Fight Back Fridays! at Food Renegade and Cutting Back on Sugar Challenge at Naturally Knocked Up.

 This post may contain affiliate links.
 We only recommend products and services we wholeheartedly endorse.
 Thank you for supporting Traditional Cooking School by GNOWFGLINS with your purchases.
 Our family thanks you!